PrecoG: an efficient unitary split preconditioner for the transform-domain LMS filter via graph Laplacian regularization: Results

-We show the effectiveness of our approach in preconditioning different matrices against the preconditioners - DCT, DFT, Jacobi (tridiagonal matrix type) and GS ($Gauss-Seidel$).
-In addition, for sparse linear systems, we include a comparison with the incomplete LU factorized preconditioning procedure.
-It is not reasonable to compare our results with LSL, GAL, and RLS because they are the improvements of the traditional LMS algorithm.
+We show the effectiveness of our approach in preconditioning different matrices against the preconditioners - DCT, DFT, Jacobi (tridiagonal matrix type), GS ($Gauss-Seidel$) and incomplete LU factorization.
 To represent the strength of an individual algorithm, we incorporate the condition number of each unconditional matrix with the aforementioned methods.
-In order to scale the condition numbers obtained from several methods with respect to ours, we define a metric, \emph{condition ratio} = $\frac{\text{condition number obtained from a method}}{\text{condition number obtained from our method}}$.
+In order to scale the condition numbers obtained from several methods with respect to ours, we define a metric, \emph{condition ratio} = $\frac{\text{condition number obtained from a method}}{\text{condition number obtained by PrecoG}}$.
 In some of the results, we compute $log_{10}(\text{condition ratio})$ to mitigate the enormous variance present in the $\text{condition ratio}$ scores.

 First, we apply our method to precondition a Hilbert matrix~\cite{choi1983tricks} which is severely ill-conditioned.
 Hilbert matrix, $H$ is defined as $H(i,j) = \frac{1}{i+j-1}$.
 In the experiment, we add a regularizer using $\big(\alpha\mathcal{I}\big)$ with $0<\alpha\le 1$ as the regularization coefficient.
 The condition ratios of the existing algorithms including PrecoG on preconditioning the Hilbert matrices, which are regularized by changing the $\alpha$, are shown in Fig.~\ref{figRes}(a).
 Notice that the $X$-axis is given in $-log_{10}$ scale.
 Therefore, smaller values at $X$ coordinate indicates higher regularization of the Hilbert matrix.
-On increasing the value of $\alpha$, the Hilbert matrix becomes diagonally-dominant, and it suggests that the condition number of the Hilbert matrix approaches unity.
-This fact is clearly visible from Fig.~\ref{figRes}(a), where all the state-of-the-art techniques including PrecoG performs significantly well when the value of $-log10(\alpha)$ falls in the vicinity of zero.
-However, on decreasing the value of $\alpha$, the Hilbert matrix becomes severely ill-conditioned, and the performance of the competitive algorithms except $Gauss-Seidel$ exhibit inconsistent behavior.
-The DCT performs better near $\alpha = 1~(-log10(\alpha) = 0)$.
-This result is expected because diagonally dominant matrix behaves similar to a $1^{st}$ order Markov process with $\rho$ significantly small.
-However, the DCT shows inconsistency at $\alpha = 0.001$, where it again attains noticeable preconditioning of Hilbert matrix as opposed to other competitive methods.
+On decreasing the value of $\alpha$, the Hilbert matrix becomes severely ill-conditioned, and the performance of the competitive algorithms except $Gauss-Seidel$ exhibit inconsistent behavior.
+The DCT performs better near $\alpha = 1~(-log10(\alpha) = 0)$ because of the diagonally dominant nature of the matrix.
+PrecoG outperformed all the comparative methods.